Best 4 Year Fixed Mortgage Rates

 Here are a few more tidbits about this particular term:

-- Only about 1 in 16 borrowers select 4-year mortgages (source: CAAMP).
+- Only about 1 in 16 borrowers select 4-year mortgages (source: Mortgage Professionals Canada).

-- To get a 4-year term, most—but not all—lenders make you prove you can afford a payment based on the higher posted 5-year fixed rate (a.k.a. “qualifying rate”).
-All borrowers who have less than 20% equity must qualify based on the higher “benchmark 5-year rate,” as set by the Bank of Canada.
+- To get a 4-year term, lenders make you prove you can afford a payment based on the posted 5-year fixed rate benchmark rate, as set by the Bank of Canada.
+If the mortgage is uninsured, you must qualify based on the greater of the benchmark rate or the contract rate plus two percentage points.

 - Most lenders pay your legal and appraisal fees when you switch into a 4-year mortgage.
 (Note: You cannot typically “switch” a collateral charge mortgage or a mortgage linked to a line of credit.
 Those types of mortgages must generally be refinanced when changing lenders.)